Stone 'Enjoy By' (Double IPA)

 - Add dry hops #1 once fermentation is nearing completion (i.e. 5 points from final gravity) and raise the temperature to 70-72F.
 In our case we simply turn off the fermenting fridges and allow the beer to naturally rise to room temperature.
 Steep hops for 3-5 days while fermentation finishes.
 Assume fermentation is done if the gravity does not change over ~3 days.

 - Add dry hops #2 to brite tank (we use 5 gallon glass carboys), purge with CO2 to avoid oxygen pickup, then carefully rack in the beer on top of the hops.
-Allow to steep for 3-5 days at 70-72F room temperature, gently swirling a few times a day.
+Allow to steep for 3-5 days at 70-72F room temperature.
 We do not recommend using hop sacks or other containers as you'll get the best flavour extraction from the hops if you let them roam free.

 - Before packaging you may also optionally add 1 tsp of unflavoured gelatin dissolved in a cup of hot distilled water per 5 gallons of beer, and allow to clear for 2-3 days.
 Gelatin may "round off" some hop flavour / aroma so we tend to skip this step with hop forward beers like this.